-Initially, just the one engine is available in the Touareg, which is a 3.0-litre turbocharged V6 diesel.
-It’s paired with an eight-speed automatic gearbox and permanent all-wheel drive.
-With 286 horsepower on tap, it makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels ready to pick up its skirts and go whenever the need arises.
-The power delivery is also silky smooth, as are the changes from the automatic gearbox, and the correct gear is usually selected first time as well.
-You can opt to shift manually using the steering-wheel paddles, we think the auto is best left alone to do the shifting for you.
+If you do need more oomph however, the other diesel has 286 horsepower, which makes the Touareg very brisk indeed, and with bags of low-down muscle, the car feels ready to pick up its skirts and go whenever the need arises.
+The power delivery in both diesels is silky smooth, as are the changes from the automatic gearbox, and the correct gear is usually selected first time as well.
+You can opt to shift manually using the steering-wheel paddles, we think the eight-speed auto gearbox is best left alone to do the shifting for you.